phil-barrett/ADCI_1/README.md

 >
 Where Arc_V is the arc voltage value output by the Plasma Cutter.
 ###
 The resistor power rating should be 1/2W.
+Use the closest 1% standard resistor vlaue.